How to Embed Matters: Evaluation of EO Embedding Design Choices: Experiments and Results

 \textbf{Continuous biophysical and atmospheric targets.} Across ResNet configurations, $R^2$ remains near zero or negative for Biomass, Clouds, and Heat Island Std.
 Even the strongest ResNet variant (DINO) reaches only $R^2 = 0.05$ on Biomass Mean and $R^2 = -0.20$ on Clouds.
 In contrast, ViT models achieve markedly higher scores with up to 0.50 on Biomass Mean and 0.69 on Clouds.
 This separation is mirrored in Q‑scores, indicating that the backbone gap persists when robustness across splits is considered.

-\textbf{Semantic land‑cover targets.} For Crops, Landcover Agriculture, and Landcover Forest, ResNets remain competitive and in some cases slightly exceed ViT performance.
+\textbf{Semantic land‑cover targets.} For Crops, Land-cover Agriculture, and Land-cover Forest, ResNets remain competitive and in some cases slightly exceed ViT performance.
 This suggests that global semantic composition signals are less sensitive to backbone choice, whereas geophysical and atmospheric variables benefit from richer, long‑range spatial modeling.
 Across all configurations, TerraMind (ViT‑Small with multimodal pretraining on TerraMesh~\cite{blumenstiel_terramesh_2025}) achieves the strongest and most stable performance.

 These trends align with prior NeuCo‑Bench backbone comparisons performed under matched embedding dimensionality~\cite{vinge2025neuco}, where CNN embeddings were downsampled and ViT embeddings padded.
-Together with our results, this indicates that the observed ResNet–ViT gap cannot be attributed to embedding dimensionality or resizing artifacts.
+Together with our results, this indicates that the observed ResNet-ViT gap cannot be attributed to embedding dimensionality or resizing artifacts.